Shirley15¦ Blu-ray, DVD

 Shirley has a spiky personality with no filter, meaning she says what’s on her mind.
 And just like the young couple she now finds under her roof, she initially takes a dislike to the pair, but over time, develops a relationship of sorts, with Rosie.

-It soon develops into a toxic environ for all however, with air becoming thick all too quick with lies and betrayal.
+It swiftly turns into a toxic environ for all however, with air becoming thick all too quick with lies and betrayal.

 What’s certainly true is that Shirley Jackson and her partner Stanley are real people, with Shirley acknowledged for her contribution to the horror and mystery genres in literary circles.